ufscwiki/Unfavorable-Semicircle-Wiki/docs/PORT.md

 ![PORT\_composite\_-\_top\_left\_corner\_zoomed\_in.png](PORT_composite_-_top_left_corner_zoomed_in.png)

-This has been decoded by discord user ShadowMorphyn as "NDMTEGD".
+This has been decoded by Discord user ShadowMorphyn as "NDMTEGD".

 There appears to be a string of letters and numbers in the bottom left
 corner: